 ABOUT THE AUTHOR(S)

-Mariette DiChristina is editor in chief of Scientific American.
+Mariette DiChristina is dean of the College of Communication at Boston University and editor emerita of Scientific American.